- LING500 - Formal Semantics

 - LING585 - Teaching Listening and Speaking in a Second Language

 An introduction to current theories, principles, and techniques for teaching second language listening and speaking skills.
 Students will gain practical experience in developing meaningful listening and speaking activities/materials.
-Prerequisite: LING 570 or permission of instructor.
+Prerequisite: LING 570 with a B or better or concurrent enrollment or consent of instructor.

 Credit Hours: 3